 Our purchases and sales of mortgage-related securities and our issuances of mortgage securities that are backed by our PCs influence the relative supply and demand (i.e., liquidity) for these securities, helping to support the price performance of our PCs.
 Depending upon market conditions, including the relative prices, supply of and demand for our PCs and comparable Fannie Mae securities, as well as other factors, there may be substantial variability in any period in the total amount of securities we purchase or sell, and in the success of our efforts to support the liquidity and price performance of our PCs.
+We incur costs in connection with our efforts to support the liquidity and price performance of our PCs, including engaging in transactions that yield less than our target rate of return.
 We may increase, reduce or discontinue these or other related activities at any time, which could affect the liquidity and price performance of our PCs.
 See also "Risk Factors - Investment Factors - Reductions in our mortgage-related investments portfolio may affect the liquidity of your PCs."
 The Incorporated Documents contain additional information about our security performance and market support activities.